SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/PolyImageMaker/SimplePolyImageMaker/README.md

-# PolyImageMaker
+# SimplePolyImageMaker
-The PolyImageMaker is the problem of finding a set of colored polygons that represents an image.
+The SimplePolyImageMaker is the problem of finding a set of colored polygons that represents an image.
 Classically this problem has been proposed for solving the Monalisa painting, however any image can be represented as an overlap of polygons.